Voice search is HUGE right now.

-Second, voice is perfect for mobile searches.
+Second, the voice is perfect for mobile searches.
 In fact, nearly 60% of mobile searchers use voice search at least “some of the time” (Stone Temple).

-Finally, voice search is more convenient.
+Finally, the voice search is more convenient.
 That’s probably why more than half of respondents in one survey stated they use voice search so they “don’t have to type” (Stone Temple).

 Typing “how tall is the tallest building in the world” on an iPhone is a huge pain.
 But saying the same phrase out loud is an absolute breeze.